Fundamental quantum limits in optical metrology from rate-distortion theory: Quantum Limits on single-mode phase estimation and communication

-We may wonder if the bound \eqref{Hlimit} may be strenghtened by using the capacity $C_{\rm ph}(N_S)$ of the lossless channel restricted to phase modulation rather than the unrestricted capacity $C(N_S)$.
-Indeed, the ensembles well-known to achieve $C(N_S)$ are the number states with a thermal distribution \cite{YuenOzawa93} and coherent states with a circularly-symmetric Gaussian distribution on phase space \cite{Giovannettietal04}.
-However, for the case of uniform $P_\Phi(\phi)$, it has been recently shown that $C_{\rm ph}(N_S)$ can be made to approach $C(N_S)$ arbirtrarily closely using phase modulation on an appropriate probe state \cite{Guhaetal11}.
+In another direction, we may wonder if the bound \eqref{Hlimit} may be strengthened by evaluating and using in the derivation the capacity $C_{\rm ph}(E)$ of a single-mode channel that is restricted to employ phase modulation on a probe rather than the unrestricted capacity $g(E)$.
+Indeed, the ensembles well-known to achieve $g(E)$ are the number states with a thermal distribution \cite{YO93} and coherent states with a circularly-symmetric Gaussian distribution on the phase space \cite{GGL+04}.
+However, using uniform phase modulation on the probe state

-In sum, while the bounds in refs.~\cite{GLM11b,Halletal12,Tsang11,GM12,HallWiseman12} are applicable to more general Hamiltonians than the linear phase shift Hamiltonian considered here, we have presented a new derivation of a non-asymptotic H limit for linear optical phase estimation that is satisfied by every probe state and can deal simply with arbitrary prior information.